Tlôkwa people: Botswana

-Batlôkwa arrived in Botswana in 1887, settling in Moshwaneng on the Notwane River, after being led by Kgosinkwe Gaborone from the Tshwane area in South Africa following the split with another Tlôkwa clan that went to settle in Batlôkwa north of Polokwane-Pietersburg.
+Batlôkwa arrived in Botswana in 1887, settling in Moshwaneng on the Notwane River, after being led by Kgosi Gaborone from the Tshwane area in South Africa following the split with another Tlôkwa clan that went to settle in Batlôkwa north of Polokwane-Pietersburg.
 The land they settled in was given to them by Kgosi Sechele after they acknowledged the overlordship of the Bakwena.
-The capital of Botswana Gaborone is named after Kgosinkwe Gaborone.
+The capital of Botswana, Gaborone, is named after Kgosi Gaborone.

 The Batlôkwa in Botswana are unique from the other Tlôkwa clans in that their totem is the thakadu (ant-bear).
 This totem was chosen after the Batlôkwa were in the wilderness and became thirsty and hungry.
 They found a catch of the daywater from the many holes dug by thakadu, which has been the totem since that time.
 Batlôkwa then started drinking from such holes and since then they decided that nobody should harm the ant bear and it must be protected at all costs.

 During this time in the wilderness, Mmakgosi was expecting a child and after drinking water from one of the dugout holes, she gave birth to a son who was named Marakadu.
 She said that Marakadu was named after the thakadu - the saviour, adding that since then Batlôkwa agreed to change their totem from nkwe to thakadu and that is how they became dithakadu as they are known today.
 Marakadu then begot a son called Mosima, a hole dug by thakadu from which they obtained water.
 Mosima then begot a son called Motlhabane - who begot Mokgwa - a savanna shrub under which Mmakgosi delivered.
 Mokgwa then begot Taukobong.
 The name was chosen because there were no blankets and they opted for animal skins to keep warm.
 According to Kgosintwa, Taukobong had three sons from different wives named Makaba, Molefe, and Tshekiso.
 He said that this was the time when Batlôkwa were at Itlholanoga - the snake eye, near Rustenburg.
 While Makaba died without children, however he had engaged a woman called Nkae and to keep the royal lineage growing, Molefe from the second wife was called in to father children for Nkae.
 Molefe then bore three sons in the house of Makaba, namely Bogatsu, Phiri and Semele.
 Traditionally, the children were not his but his elder brothers Makaba.
 Molefe became the regent chief because Taukobong died while they were still young.
 However, when they had matured, Phiri suggested to his brother Bogatsu that they should take over the chieftainship from Molefe, this created enmity between the two with Phiri constantly plotting to kill Molefe.
 He said that sensing danger, Bogatsu then instructed Molefe to choose two of his favourite wards and ran away.
 In his determination to kill Molefe, he said, Phiri pursued and attacked Molefe but it was Phiri who was defeated and killed.
 Molefe did not return to Itlholanoga but continued with the journey until they arrived in Botswana where they asked for land to settle on from Kgosi Sechele of the Bakwena.